mkochalko/musicMD/README.md

 ### Search Function

-Our search function will allow the user to either click on our map or user our text bar to search locations for events.
-On search we call the Ticketmaster API to complete our page with a list of concerts and events.
+Our search function will allow the user to either click on our map or use our text bar to search locations for events.
+On a search we call the Ticketmaster API to compile a list of concerts and events.
 This allows users to see the specific details for any upcoming events.
 Using API calls to setlist.fm and deezer, we are able to populate the event setlist and playable songs for the user to listen to.

 ![Search Page](https://github.com/mkochalko/musicMD/blob/master/frontend/public/SearchFeature.png)